-WHAT WE'RE WORKING HOW WE'LL MEASURE PROGRESS HOW WE'RE PERFORMING NOW WHAT WE'RE AIMING FOR TOWARDS (Levels of service) (Performance measures) (2019/20 results) 2021/22 2022/23 2023/24 2024/25 - 2031/31 We provide quality drinking water to connected properties All Council drinking water schemes ac The extent to which Council's drinking wate bacteria compliance criteria. thieve bacteria compliance r supplies comply with part 4 of the DWSNZ - 11/12 (91.7%) 100% 100% 100% 100% All Council drinking water schemes ac The extent to which Council's drinking water protozoal compliance criteria. thieve protozoal compliance r supplies comply with part 5 of the DWSNZ - 2/12 (16.7%) 100% 100% 100% 100% Council contractors Median response time to urgent and respond to drinking water non-urgent callouts Urgent call-out attendance 0.33 hrs (20 mins) 1 hour 1 hour 1 hour 1 hour ailures and requests with nedian response times Where contractors attend a call-out on Council's behalf to a fault or unplanned interruption to a Council networked reticulation system, the median response times are measured, from the time Urgent call-out resolution 2.40 hrs 4 hours 4 hours 4 hours 4 hours reticulation system, the median response Non-urgent call-out attendance 0.23 days (5.47 hrs) 1 day 1 day 1 day 1 day Council receives the notification to the time that service personnel reach the site, and to the time that Council received notification of resolution of the problem.
+WHAT WE'RE WORKING HOW WE'LL MEASURE PROGRESS HOW WE'RE PERFORMING NOW WHAT WE'RI E AIMING FOR TOWARDS (Levels of service) (Performance measures) (2019/20 results) 2021/22 2022/23 2023/24 2024/25 - 2031/31 We provide quality drinking water to connected properties All Council drinking water schemes ac The extent to which Council's drinking wate bacteria compliance criteria. thieve bacteria compliance r supplies comply with part 4 of the DWSNZ - 11/12 (91.7%) 100% 100% 100% 100% All Council drinking water schemes ac The extent to which Council's drinking water protozoal compliance criteria.
+2/12 (16.7%) 100% 100% 100% 100% Council contractors respond to drinking water Median response time to urgent and non-urgent callouts Urgent call-out attendance 0.33 hrs (20 mins) 1 hour 1 hour 1 hour 1 hour failures and requests with median response times Where contractors attend a call-out on Council's behalf to a fault or unplanned interruption to a Council networked reticulation system, the median response times are measured, from the time Urgent call-out resolution 2.40 hrs 4 hours 4 hours 4 hours 4 hours Non-urgent call-out attendance 0.23 days (5.47 hrs) 1 day 1 day 1 day 1 day Council receives the notification to the time that service personnel reach the site, and to the time that Council received notification of resolution of the problem.
 Non-urgent call-out resolution 0.95 days (22.8 hrs) 5 days 5 days 5 days 5 days We provide efficient and sustainable drinking water services using Minimum Night Flow (MNF) analysis, i reticulated systems ncil's networked reticulation system is estimated following an approach similar to Appendix A nection 2b of the Water Loss Guidance from the 52% 35% 34% 34% 33% Reduction in average consumption/re The average consumption of drinking water sident/day r per day per resident within Ashburton District.
-714 L ≤735L ≤720L ≤706L ≤692L - 642L The majority of residents are satisfied with our drinking water services Customer satisfaction with drinking water services The total number of complaints received by Council expressed per 1,000 connections about: a) Clarity b) Taste c) Odour d) Pressure or flow e) Continuity of supply f) Council's response to any of these issues 7.85 complaints / 1,000 connections ≤10 complaints /1,000 connections ≤10 complaints /1,000 connections ≤10 complaints /1,000 connections ≤10 complaints /1,000 connections Residents are satisfied with Council's drinking water supplies 83% 80% 80% 80% 80%
+714 L ≤735L ≤720L ≤706L ≤692L - 642L The majority of residents are satisfied with our drinking water services Customer satisfaction with drinking water services The total number of complaints received by Council expressed per 1,000 connections about: total number of complaints ived by Council expressed per 1,000 b) Taste c) Odour d) Pressure or flow e) Continuity of supply ≤10 complaints /1,000 connections ≤10 complaints /1,000 connections ≤10 complaints /1,000 connections ≤10 complaints /1,000 connections Residents are satisfied with Council's drinking water supplies 83% 80% 80% 80% 80%

-$^{^{\}star}$ Mandatory performance measure set by the Department of Internal Affairs.
+$^{\star}$ Mandatory performance measure set by the Department of Internal Affairs.